oopsmonk/documentation/tryte-compress/1.0/overview.md

 With the trytes compressor, you can:

 - Compress trytes into bytes
-- Decompress bytes into tryes
+- Decompress bytes into trytes

 ## Supported languages